 You may find challenges putting together a crew that will last.
 Sanitation work is not a desirable job for many people.
 You’ll need to do what you can to improve employee retention.
 You don’t want new people every week, because you’ll need to train regularly.
 And if you’re a bonded company, you’ll have even more to do with each new employee.

-You’re better off paying above-average rates and secure a decent crew.
-While adding incentives to keep your team motived.
+You’re better off paying above-average rates and securing a decent crew.
+While adding incentives to keep your team motivated.

 See the articles below for employee considerations.

 You may or may need a loan to start your cleaning business.
 Since this is a low-cost startup, you can probably get started without a loan.
 You may, however, need a loan in the future to expand your business.